Where to Find the Vegan-Friendly Restaurants Around Gion

 CHOICE’s menu focuses on whole food, organic and gluten-free ingredients.
 As the menu changes according to the time of the day, the café will definitely satisfy your desire for a pleasant meal or tea time.

-Because CHOICE is a gluten-free restaurant, their pasta is made from buckwheat flour.
+Because CHOICE is a gluten-free restaurant, its pasta is made from buckwheat flour.
 But surprisingly, the texture is still good!
 The vegan Mozzarella and smoked cheese are delicious too!

 Another recommended dish is the vegan quiche.
 It is hard to find a vegan version that perfectly resembles the typical quiche!